 There are a range of information and support services available to staff at Heriot-Watt, including health and wellbeing support and information and advice on University conduct.
 More information can be found on the Staff Portal.

-CareFirst are an independent, leading provider of professional employee support services.
-They employ professionally qualified Counsellors and Information Specialists, who are experienced in helping people to deal with all kinds of practical and emotional issues such as wellbeing, family matters.
-Relationships, debt management and workplace issues.
+With ever increasing pressures at work and home, there are times when we all need some extra support to balance the demands of everyday life.
+Care first are an independent, leading provider of professional employee support services.
+Care first employ professionally qualified Counsellors and Information Specialists, who are experienced in helping people to deal with all kinds of practical and emotional issues such as Wellbeing, family matters, relationships, debt management, workplace issues, and much more…

-You can access CareFirst and find out more about the Assistance Programme on the Wellbeing Sharepoint within your Staff Portal.
+You can access CareFirst and find out more about the Assistance Programme on the Wellbeing SharePoint within your Staff Portal.

 Respect Ambassadors